Eichmann trial: Preparation

 By 1960, Mossad had confirmation of Eichmann's whereabouts in the suburbs of Buenos Aires.
 Israeli Prime Minister David Ben-Gurion, aware that formal extradition to Israel was unlikely (Argentina had a record of refusing to hand over Nazi fugitives) approved a covert operation to capture Eichmann.
 In May 1960, a Mossad team led by agent Rafi Eitan and orchestrated by director Isser Harel set up surveillance and prepared an elaborate abduction plan.

 Ten people were put to the task, including a disguise expert, a doctor, a document forger, a melee specialist and Harel himself.
 One of the agents was a survivor of Auschwitz where his parents were sent to the gas chamber.
 "We have not only the right, but also a moral duty to bring this man to justice [...]
 We are embarking on a historic journey.
 It goes without saying that this is no ordinary task.
 We must arrest the man who has the blood of our people on his hands," said Harel.

 The operation was top secret: Israel's embassy in Buenos Aires knew nothing and the mission was a violation of several UN conventions.
 For example, Argentina had to issue an extradition order before Eichmann could be taken out of the country.
 Using false passports, Mossad agents travelled to Buenos Aires in early 1960, and began an intensive and more than three-month long surveillance of Eichmann.

 The agents rented eight cars, as well as seven houses and apartments, which served as hiding places.
 One of the houses was isolated and served as headquarters.
 A few days after his arrival, this villa was transformed into a small fort with an alarm system and a cell where Eichmann was to be held captive until his departure for Israel.
 A female Mossad agent stayed in the house the whole time disguised as a maid; her role was to cook for the group, keep the house clean and give the outside world the impression that a normal family lived there.

 The agents tracked down Eichmann's residence.
-On 19 March 1960, an agent drove slowly past the house, and at 2:00pm he saw a man in his fifties with a high forehead and glasses who was about to carry in the laundry.
+On 19 March 1960, an agent drove slowly past the house, and at 2:00 p.m. he saw a man in his fifties with a high forehead and glasses who was about to carry in the laundry.
 After Eichmann was identified, he was constantly shadowed and regularly photographed by Israeli agents.
 The agents were regularly rotated so that Eichmann would not become suspicious.
 The agents charted Eichmann's habits: where he worked, when he showed up, when he went home for the day, and which bus he took to and from work.
 Eichmann seemed like a normal family man, and lived according to fixed routines.
 He got off the bus every night at 7:40 p.m. and then walked along a deserted road to his house.